dwyl/rag-elixir-doc/README.md

 This POC is expected to be run **only locally** (no deploy, mainly because of the costs).

+We can enhance our documentation base by accepting documents "on the fly" (download a given link).

+Add Full-Text-Search?

 Can we measure our performance?

-We can enhance our documentation base by accepting documents "on the fly" (download a given link).

 ## Source of inspiration.